libcxx/Snowlake/README.md

  */

 /**
- * This file was synthesized from MyAwesomeLangTypeRules.sl */
+ * This file was synthesized from ./demo/MyAwesomeLangTypeRules.sl */

 #pragma once